Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 Notes

-*Substitute the butter with room temp coconut oil.
-When using room temp coconut oil, make sure all other wet ingredients are at room temp as well, or the coconut oil will seize up and harden.
+*Substitute the butter with room-temperature coconut oil.
+When using room-temperature coconut oil, make sure all other wet ingredients are at room temperature as well; otherwise, the coconut oil will seize and harden.

 Optional Add-Ins: Add nuts such as chopped pecans, walnuts, or pistachios.
 Dried fruits like cherries or cranberries would be delicious.

-If using all coconut sugar, your cookies will be darker in color.
-This will also happen if using a heavier flour such as whole wheat.
+If using only coconut sugar, your cookies will be darker.
+This will also happen if using a heavier flour, such as whole wheat.
 For lighter cookies, use a mix of white and brown sugars, and all-purpose or light spelt flour.

 RECOMMENDED EQUIPMENT: I love my Silpat or these parchment liners for lining the baking sheet, and this cookie scoop works great for making uniform cookies!